-The advantage of these structures is that once the polymer is fabricated, it can be spin-coated on a substrate easily to form nanoscale patterns over large areas.
+The advantage of these structures is that once the polymer is fabricated, it can be spin-coated on a substrate easily to form patterns.
+(Source: Peter R Lews, nanoscale patterns over large areas.
 These patterns can be lines or pores, depending on how the polymer is designed.
 What needs to be further optimized with this technique is the specific process parameters that are required to obtain uniform film properties across large areas.
 Moreover, the technique is not fully specified, as it does contain a certain density of irregularities; more studies on these polymers' behavior is required.